Thank you for your participation in this year's event!

 Gambling, Gaming & Technology Use forum closing keynote

 To close this year's GGTU Digital Forum, Dr. Sally Gainsbury, Ph.D.
-(Associate Professor, University of Sydney, Brain and Mind Centre, School of Psychology) will highlight potential trends and areas for research for 2021.
-In this final session, learners will be encouraged to critically reflect on directions for their own research and practice in an increasingly digital world.
+(Associate Professor, University of Sydney, Brain and Mind Centre, School of Psychology) highlighted potential trends and areas for research for 2021.